Crell/enum-comparison/rfc.md

 }
 ```

-In this example, the oven can be in one of three states (Off, On, and Idling, meaning the flame is not on but it will turn back on when it detects it needs to).
+In this example, the oven can be in one of three states (Off, On, and Idling, meaning the flame is not on, but it will turn back on when it detects it needs to).
 However, it can never go from Off to Idle or Idle to Off; it must go through On state first.
 That means no tests need to be written or code paths defined for going from Off to Idle, because it's literally impossible to even describe that state.

 (Additional methods are of course likely in a real implementation.)